On graded division rings: Malcolmson's construction of the universal localization

 \begin{proposition} Consider the map $\mu\colon R\rightarrow \mathcal{R}_\Sigma$ determined by $\mu(r)=[r,1,1,e,e]$ for all $r\in R_\gamma$, $\gamma\in\Gamma$.
 Then the pair $(\mathcal{R}_\Sigma,\mu)$ is the universal localization of $R$ at $\Sigma$. \end{proposition}

 \begin{proof} By Lemma~\ref{lem:easywelldefined}(1) and (3), $\mu$ is a homomorphism of $\Gamma$-graded rings.

-By $E_i$ we will denote the column matrix consisting of 1 as its ith-entry and all the other entries are zero, and by $E_i^T$ its transpose, the row matrix consisting of 1 as its ith-entry and all other entries are zero.
-T
+By $E_i$ we will denote the column matrix consisting of 1 as its $i$-entry and all the other entries are zero, and by $E_i^T$ its transpose, the row matrix consisting of 1 as its $i$-entry and all other entries are zero.

 Let $A=(a_{ij})\in\Sigma$ an $n\times n$ homogeneous matrix of distribution $(\alpha,\beta)$.